2 weeks France itinerary: Beyond Paris to North-West France

 Ancient stones near Vannes city

-Day by Day Highlights: 2 weeks France Itinerary
+Day-by-Day Highlights: 2 weeks France Itinerary

 Here’s how we spent two amazing weeks exploring France.